dwyl/learn-relay/README.md

 * uses Higher Order (RelayContainers) that wrap regular React UI component.
 The HOC will execute its queries and then render the child UI component, passing the query data in as props.
 * Relay Routes to define entry points into the query
-* Node Interfaces to map between xx and GraphQL objects
+* Node Interfaces for mapping

 #### Set up